 This could be a long sleeve shirt eg. 511 tactical shirt, Fjallraven “Singi” Trekking shirt, or King Gee work shirt.
 A warmer intermediate layer such as a fleece pullover, woollen army jumper, “Swandri” woollen bush shirt or Fjallraven Grannit Wool shirt for cooler weather.

 Ideally, this should be waterproof, windproof and breathable.
 “Goretex” and lightweight rain jackets (top and bottoms) are good options.

 Long, quick drying, lightweight yet tough polyester/cotton or rip stop nylon trousers such as military issue combat pants are ideal for the bush.
 “Fjallraven” Vidda Pro trousers are excellent for bushcraft.

 Sturdy robust outdoor footwear with ankle support such as trail boots or army type boots are good options.
 2-3 pairs of decent woollen socks are also a good idea.
 In hot dry weather, a lightweight pair of desert boots maybe all that is required.
 Waterproof socks such as “SealSkinz” are a good addition in wet weather.
 A pair of thongs or runners for the camp shower is also a good idea.

 Protection from the hot Australian sun is paramount so a decent hat such as an “Akubra” or army style bush hat is essential.
 In cold weather, a woollen beanie is important to keep you from loosing radiated heat from your head.

 Not only to hold your pants up but to attach your knife and other tools to.
 A leather belt will also allow you to “strop” your knife after sharpening it.

-The above equipment and more can be purchased individually or as part of various sized kit packages at discounted rates from either Survival Supplies Australia or Gear Supply.
+The above equipment and more can be purchased individually at discounted rates from either Survival Supplies Australia or Gear Supply.
 Please click on the following link and enter your discount product code you received with your booking to receive this discounted rate.